-Unless otherwise indicated, all references in this prospectus supplement to "€," "euro," "EUR" or "cents" are to the currency introduced at the start of the third stage of the European Economic and Monetary Union pursuant to the treaty establishing the European Community, as amended.
-All references to "\$," "US\$" or "U.S. dollars" are to the lawful currency of the United States.
+Unless otherwise indicated, all references in this prospectus supplement to " \in ," "euro," "EUR" or "cents" are to the currency introduced at the start of the third stage of the European Economic and Monetary Union pursuant to the treaty establishing the European Community, as amended.
+All references to " ," "US " or "U.S. dollars" are to the lawful currency of the United States.

-Solely for the convenience of the reader, certain euro amounts herein have been translated into U.S. dollars at the rate of €1.00 to \$1.1827, the average exchange rate quoted as of December 31, 2021 by the European Central Bank for the year 2021.
+Solely for the convenience of the reader, certain euro amounts herein have been translated into U.S. dollars at the rate of €1.00 to \$1.0594, the average exchange rate quoted as of September 30, 2023 by the European Central Bank.
 These translations should not be considered representations that any such amounts have been, could have been or could be converted into U.S. dollars at that or any other exchange rate as at that or any other date.